VK-bott/vehicle-reid-hard-sample-fusion/README.md

 - Further validation is required before deployment in a production environment.
 - Model weights and the VeRI-776 dataset are not stored directly in the repository.

+## My Contributions

+My contributions to this project include:

+- Per-query AP analysis and hard-query identification
+- Construction of the focused training subset
+- Configuration and training of the specialised model
+- Dual-model evaluation and fusion workflow
+- Hyperparameter tuning and performance comparison
+- Experimental analysis and visualisation

 ## Acknowledgements

 This project builds on publicly available vehicle re-identification research and code.
 Any external repositories, pretrained models, datasets or implementations used in the project should be explicitly credited here, together with their original licences and citations.